 –Michelle van Blerck, Communications Manager at Digital Freak

-Here are ten ways to help get your agency back on track from a growth plateau:
+Here are eleven ways to help get your agency back on track from a growth plateau:

 This step goes both ways–for clients and your team.